-- Launch the VEA console from Start > All Programs > Veritas > Veritas Storage Foundation > Veritas Enterprise Administrator or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 2 If the disk group is not imported, import it.
-From the VEA console's tree view, right-click the disk group and select Import Dynamic Group from the context - 3 Right-click the volume, and then click File System > Change Drive Letter and Path. - In the Drive Letter and Paths dialog box, click Add. - In the Assign Drive Letter panel, choose one of the following options depending on whether you want to assign a drive letter to the volume or mount it as a folder, and click OK. - To assign a drive letter Select Assign a Drive Letter and select a drive letter from the drop-down list. - To mount the volume as a folder Select Mount as an empty NTFS folder and click Browse to locate an empty folder on the shared disk.
+- Launch Veritas Enterprise Administrator from the Apps menu on the Start screen. - If the disk group is not imported, import it.
+From the VEA console's tree view, right-click the disk group and select Import Dynamic Group from the context menu. - Right-click the volume, and then click File System > Change Drive Letter and Path. - In the Drive Letter and Paths dialog box, click Add. - In the Assign Drive Letter panel, choose one of the following options depending on whether you want to assign a drive letter to the volume or mount it as a folder, and click OK. - To assign a drive letter Select Assign a Drive Letter and select a drive letter from the drop-down list. - To mount the volume as a folder Select Mount as an empty NTFS folder and click Browse to locate an empty folder on the shared disk.